The Museum

 Research

 The museum is an important resource for researchers with an interest in the Duke of Cornwall’s Light Infantry and the Light Infantry.
-We have a large library and archive, and a team of knowledgeable volunteers who can assist you either via email or in person.
+We have a large library and archive and research at the museum is conducted by staff and knowledgeable volunteers with a deep understanding of the Regiment’s history.

 For serving members of the military carrying out academic research, our service is free of charge.